 3. Wi-Fi Connectivity.
 If you're building a product with Particle hardware inside, you're device probably connects to the Internet.
 It's important to make sure that the Wi-Fi module on your PCB is working correctly and that your antenna and RF system is functional.
 There are several different approaches you can take to testing your device's wireless capabilities:

-Connecting to the Particle Cloud.
-The most foolproof test is to configure your device to connect to the Particle Cloud on the manufacturing line.
-This requires that you have a wired Internet connection and router on the to which the device can connect.
+Connecting to the Particle Device Cloud.
+The most foolproof test is to configure your device to connect to the Particle Device Cloud on the manufacturing line.
+This requires that you have a wired Internet connection and router to which the device can connect.
 Depending on the contract manufacturer that you are working with, a live Internet connection may or may not be available on the line.
 This will require that you clear the device credentials on your product after the test.